TEAMuP-dev/HARP/website/content/usage/workflow.md

 # Basic HARP Workflow

-HARP supports a simple workflow: pick an existing model for processing or provide a URL to your own, load the model and a corresponding interface, tweak controls to taste, and process.
+HARP supports a simple workflow: pick an existing model for processing or provide a URL to your own, load the model and it's corresponding interface, tweak controls to your liking, and process.

 To get started: